fbpx

 About the Author

 Ryan Badger is the Curator of Collections with the Briscoe Western Art Museum.
-He has worked as a public historian for the past ten years, throughout the Western U.S., and in Washington D.C. at the Smithsonian Museum of the American Indian.
+He has worked as a public historian for the past ten years, throughout the Western U.S., and in Washington D.C. at the National Museum of the American Indian.
 His real passion is bringing Western stories to life for the public and his two children, who are regularly his guinea-pigs whenever he is preparing a new tour or program.
 In his downtime, he enjoys exploring wild places where he can socially distance and admire the beauty of the wilderness; when that is not possible, he also enjoys reading and leatherwork—making wallets for people that do not need any more wallets.